 1) When did you discover that being an illustrator was your calling?

-From an early age illustration was something that was always linked to my enjoyment of reading books and comics, as well as role-playing board games and role-playing books.
-Illustration was the thing that bound all these mediums together.
+From an early age, illustration was something that was always linked to my enjoyment of reading books and comics, as well as role-playing board games and role-playing books.
+The illustration was the thing that bound all these mediums together.
 If I liked a book, I would copy its cover.
 If I liked a role-playing game, I would illustrate various aspects of it from its characters, to various weapons and its maps.
 When I left school I went on to study graphic design and over the years worked as a designer for various companies.
-But I never gave up on illustration and continued doing it on a part time basis.
-These days, however, I’m a full time freelance illustrator.
+But I never gave up on illustration and continued doing it on a part-time basis.
+These days, however, I’m a full-time freelance illustrator.

 2) Your art is certainly unique.
 Where do you draw your inspiration from?

 Inspiration is something that you create by keeping your senses open to new experiences.
 It’s something you need to cultivate and grow.
 Anything from the structure and presentation of music to movie sequences or the various aspects of science can trigger an idea in my head.
 I try to avoid repeating ideas that other people have done before, which isn’t easy.
 I find it more rewarding to come up with concepts that are fresh.
 I still use traditional media in my work.
 It comprises 90% of the final product before it goes into Photoshop post production.
 I love the idea that there is an original artwork in hard-copy format behind everything I do.
 It gives the artwork a unique feel, as opposed to doing everything in a digital format.
 If you look close enough you can still see the pencil marks and smudges on the paper.
 The interaction between paint, pencil, and paper influenced by its individual structures and their range of different qualities, all add to the overall image.